Cover Letters

 1. Try to find a name (10-15 minutes maximum effort)

-2. Choose appropriate salutation based on company culture
+2. Choose an appropriate salutation based on company culture

 3. Avoid outdated phrases like "To Whom It May Concern"